Interview Meritxell Rosell

 It comes from a personal story.
-My mother was an art teacher and she also taught graphic design in a fashion school.
+My mother was an art teacher, and she also taught graphic design at a fashion school.
 The students used the computer to draw patterns for fabric.
-They designed patterns on the screen that were printed on paper or fabric to make any clothes.
-My school was very close to where she was teaching, so I had to only cross the street to join her at the school twice a week where I could use a computer.
-There’s a deep connection between how I started using a computer and what I do now, my love for patterns comes from this background.
+They designed patterns on the screen that were printed on paper or fabric to make clothes.
+My school was very close to where she was teaching, so I had only to cross the street to join her at the school twice a week, where I could use a computer.
+There’s a deep connection between how I started using a computer and what I do now; my love for patterns comes from this background.

 Do you find similar patterns in things that you find in nature and things that you generate by mathematical models or computers??

-Right now my field of research is how I can use generative code and generative design to simulate things like mountains, clouds or the ocean.
-These are not motifs or patterns strictly as I see the definition of patterns.
-A mountain, cloud or the ocean it’s not something you can predict so easily because if you see a bit of water or a picture of the ocean, you can’t tell what the next wave is going to look like.
+Right now, my field of research is how I can use generative code and generative design to simulate things like mountains, clouds or the ocean.
+These are not motifs or patterns strictly, as I see the definition of patterns.
+A mountain, cloud or ocean it’s not something you can predict so easily because if you see a bit of water or a picture of the ocean, you can’t tell what the next wave is going to look like.

-Does this modelling require to input lots of variables?
+Does this modelling require inputting lots of variables?

-Your work explores light and space and its influence on our perception, what you want to achieve with your work; is it to make the audience question their perception of reality or is it more a personal exploration?
+Your work explores light and space and their influence on our perception; what do you want to achieve with your work; is it to make the audience question their perception of reality, or is it more a personal exploration?

 And what actually made you decide to work with light?

 Water allows me to create a sort of intangible structure.
 I’ve tried different techniques, and now I use the different states of water.
 When I use atomised water, I need high pressure to break each of the drops into very tiny invisible ones.
-Now I can create a projection without the need of the physical screen that you touch, actually, the water is sprayed in the air.
+Now I can create a projection without the need of the physical screen that you touch.
+Actually, the water is sprayed into the air.

 You’ve also done some collaborations with scientists (nanolab residency).
 Do you work with scientists regularly, or would it be something you’d like to explore further?
 How was the experience?

-Once the opportunities occur, the interactions sometimes are not so easy, because scientists and artists have a very different language and it can take a bit of time to communicate ideas.
-At a personal level, my background in science is not so great and some of the concepts are very far in my memory; it can take a lot of effort to work with a different the language and time frames used by scientists
+Once the opportunities occur, the interactions sometimes are not so easy because scientists and artists have very different languages, and it can take a bit of time to communicate ideas.
+At a personal level, my background in science is not so great, and some of the concepts are very far in my memory; it can take a lot of effort to work with a different language and time frames used by scientists

 How did you find these interactions with scientists?

-You also have been trying to project without a screen or a surface with the nologram projects, what are the biggest challenges you have faced?
+You also have been trying to project without a screen or a surface with the hologram projects; what are the biggest challenges you have faced?